 Public is the default setting when you upload a video to YouTube, but it’s easy to change the privacy settings.
 Private makes it viewable only by you.
 Unlisted lets you share it while keeping it restricted, i.e. unfindable through search.
 Unlisted videos won’t appear in subscribers’ feeds.

-Turn to the smaller (more like 70 million unique visitors a month) Vimeo platform for quality and maximum control.
+Turn to the smaller (230 million monthly viewers and 1.9 million paid subscribers) Vimeo platform for quality and maximum control.
 A Vimeo-embedded video on your website looks better because it compresses better.
 Videos are larger and have less clutter around the frame.
-So the focus is the video.
+The focus is the video.

 A huge plus for viewers (and as a marketer it does hurt a bit to admit this), but viewers are not forced to watch a commercial before your video launches or get distracted by a banner selling this or that.
 Vimeo has no ads.
 It lets you control whether to allow other videos to be recommended, what site can embed your video, and if the Vimeo logo appears when your video posts on another site.
-Note, YouTube allows you to chose whether or not to monetize your content – so if you don’t want an ad to play before your video, you can set it up not to.
-Vimeo doesn’t even offer you the temptation.
+Note, YouTube allows you to choose whether or not to monetize your content – so if you don’t want an ad to play before your video, you can set it up not to.

 Vimeo’s smaller, more targeted audience tends to be genuinely interested in what you have to share.
 Because Vimeo serves up less fluff, viewers come for more professional content.
 That’s reflected in the comments, which tend to be more constructive and professional.